1. Blog

 Ease of Use#

-DJ.Studio is designed for accessibility and will be just as intuitive in the hands of a total beginner as it is with a seasoned professional.
+DJ.Studio is designed for accessibility and is designed to be accessible, but may require some adjustment for DJs unfamiliar with timeline-based or DAW-style workflows.
 Traktor caters to professionals with advanced features and customization, which may be overwhelming to a beginner.

 Output Quality#